MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 ## What to try

-The trial environment includes many of the same features as the paid version.
+Your trial environment includes many of the same features as the paid version.
 The links below guide you through some of the key features.

 - [Get started](about.md)
 - [Create a project](create-project.md)